appveyor/website/src/docs/build-phase.md

 #### Caveats

-While trying to build an Azure Cloud Service project you may get the following (or similar related) error:
+While trying to build an Azure Cloud Service project, you may get the following (or similar related) error:

     The imported project "C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\vX.X\Windows Azure Tools\2.X\Microsoft.WindowsAzure.targets" was not found.

-To fix this error add the following environment variable on the **Environment** tab of project settings:
+To fix this error, add the following environment variable on the **Environment** tab of project settings:

 <table>
     <tr>